Professional Bull Riders: Heroes and Legends: Sharon Shoulders Award

 This award recognizes women who have supported professional bull riding; "those whose work, partnership and faith have been as integral to the sport as the athletes themselves."
-These are bull rider wives who have shared the burdens of a bull rider in his life and in the sport and helped enable him to contribute to the sport.
+These are women who have shared the burdens of a bull rider in his life and in the sport and helped enable him to contribute to the sport.
 It is named for the wife of Jim Shoulders.
 The PBR created this award in 2010 and honored inaugural inductee Tiffany Davis.